jacobobryant/biff/docs/api/com.biffweb.graph.md

 Returns a biff.core module.

 Includes :biff.fx/handlers. :biff.core/init collects :biff.graph/resolvers
-and :biff.graph/middleware from other modules and returns keys needed for `query`'s `ctx` map.
+and :biff.graph/middleware from other modules and passes them to new-ctx, so you can pass the system map as ctx to `query`.
 ```